Have you ever wondered if there was a better way to dispose of something you usually throw away?

 A lot of companies realize they need to offer better ways to recycle everyday items.
 Many of them have started their own drop off recycling programs or partnered with others to do so.
 The best part?
 They're all free!
 Now we really have no excuse not to do the right thing!

-Here's the list for you:
+Here's the list of recycling programs in Chicago for you:

 What they recycle: Oral Care Waste